 Which brings us to the notorious one.
-They’ve taken lives, damaged vehicles, broken backbones and what not.
-You might not find these unexpected potholes on your usual routes such as your work, a friend’s place or your favourite shopping mall, but when you venture into a new, unfamiliar road.
+They’ve taken lives, damaged vehicles, broken backbones and whatnot.
+You might not find these unexpected potholes on your usual routes such as your work, a friend’s place or your favorite shopping mall, but when you venture into a new, unfamiliar road.

 Waterlogged roads can be dangerous as they hide the potholes